• Skip to primary navigation

 • Udon Noodles.
 Dried udon noodles are convenient, as they are easy to store and add to boiling water when you want to make this recipe.
 Frozen udon noodles are great, as are fresh udon noodles, which you can usually just toss into the pan with the sauce.
 Be sure to follow your package directions when preparing them.

-• The Vegetables.
+• Customize the Vegetables.
 You can easily adjust the recipe to include any and all of your favorite vegetables.
 I love adding extra bell pepper usually, and a couple hot peppers.
 Switch up the mushroom types, add greens and more.

 That's it, my friends.
-I hope you enjoy this yaki udon noodle recipe.
+I hope you enjoy my yaki udon noodles recipe.
 Let me know if you make it.
 I'd love to hear how it turned out for you, and if you decided to spice it up!

 Products Used in This Recipe